Zesty-ZDev/Verify-Discord-Bot-FiveM/README.md

-# Quest Verify Bot
+#Verify Bot by ZDev

-Quest Verify Bot will ensure users that join your FiveM Discord Community change their nick name to match the format "CharacterName [SteamName]" with a manual approval system with buttons sent to staff in a staff channel
+Verify Bot will ensure users that join your FiveM Discord Community change their nick name to match the format "CharacterName [SteamName]" with a manual approval system with buttons sent to staff in a staff channel